Cartan subalgebra: Cartan subgroup

-A Cartan subgroup of a Lie group is one of the subgroups whose Lie algebra is a Cartan subalgebra.
-The identity component of a subgroup has the same Lie algebra.
-There is no standard convention for which one of the subgroups with this property is called the Cartan subgroup, especially in the case of disconnected groups.
-A Cartan subgroup of a compact connected Lie group is a maximal connected Abelian subgroup (a maximal torus).
-Its Lie algebra is a Cartan subalgebra.
+A Cartan subgroup of a Lie group is a special type of subgroup.
+Specifically, its Lie algebra (which captures the group’s algebraic structure) is itself a Cartan subalgebra.
+When we consider the identity component of a subgroup, it shares the same Lie algebra.
+However, there isn’t a universally agreed-upon definition for which subgroup with this property should be called the ‘Cartan subgroup,’ especially when dealing with disconnected groups.

+For compact connected Lie groups, a Cartan subgroup is essentially a maximal connected Abelian subgroup—often referred to as a ‘maximal torus.’
+The Lie algebra associated with this subgroup is also a Cartan subalgebra.

-For disconnected compact Lie groups there are several inequivalent definitions of a Cartan subgroup.
-The most common seems to be the one given by David Vogan, who defines a Cartan subgroup to be the group of elements that normalize a fixed maximal torus and fix the fundamental Weyl chamber.
-This is sometimes called the large Cartan subgroup.
-There is also a small Cartan subgroup, defined to be the centralizer of a maximal torus.
-These Cartan subgroups need not be abelian in general.
+Now, when we explore disconnected compact Lie groups, things get interesting.
+There are multiple definitions for a Cartan subgroup.
+One common approach, proposed by David Vogan, defines it as the group of elements that normalize a fixed maximal torus while preserving the fundamental Weyl chamber.
+This version is sometimes called the ‘large Cartan subgroup.’
+Additionally, there exists a ‘small Cartan subgroup,’ defined as the centralizer of a maximal torus.
+It’s important to note that these Cartan subgroups may not always be abelian in general.